 There are many things both good and bad that we will recollect when we think about who we are.
 Primarily what we recollect are things that we know in this world.
 The things that we can touch and feel.
 But isn’t there something more to it than that?
 Isn’t this just half of the picture?
 I believe it is, and it is not even the important half.
-We can get so focused on this world that we lose touch with what is truly important.
+We can get so focused on this world that we lose touch with what is truly important, and what is the Truth.

 Jesus Defines Our Priority

 Another example.
-Jesus clearly states that we must focus on the Kingdom of God more than this world in Luke 12:4.
-Here Jesus is speaking out against the Pharisees, and he warns people to fear God’s ultimate power more than the religious leaders worldly power. “…don’t be afraid of those who want to kill your body; they cannot do any more to you after that.
-But I’ll tell you who to fear.
-Fear God, who has the power to kill you and then throw you into hell.”
+Jesus clearly states that we must focus on the Kingdom of God more than this world in Luke 12:4-5.
+Here Jesus is speaking out against the Pharisees, and he warns people to fear God’s ultimate power more than the religious leaders worldly power.

 If this life is so important, wouldn’t Jesus’ messages be that we must cling to this world rather than focus on the Kingdom of God?
 But it is not, so have faith and invest more in the Kingdom of God.